eliheady/wtutf/Readme.md

 The combining characters are a good example.
 The usage example above shows two strings that look identical on my system: "piñata" and "piñata".
 Only if I examine the bytes of those strings can I see that the second one uses 0x6e (n) and the UTF-8 "combining tilde" character 0x0303 ( ̃) to create the Spanish eñe.
 The first uses the single 0xf1 (ñ) "precomposed character".

 Many combining characters aren't allowed in IDN domain registrations because they would provide a way to register names that are visually indistinguishable but comprised of different bytes, making things confusing for online piñata shopping.
-This is an example of general problem of homoglyphs in the DNS.
-Though combining characters are disallowed in the INDA specs, homoglyphs can still be used in various underhanded ways in and this tool could be useful to examine suspect strings.
+This is an example of the general problem of homoglyphs in the DNS.
+Though some combining characters are disallowed in the INDA specs, mixed-script homoglyphs can still be used and this tool could be useful to examine suspect strings.

 Use the `--check`,`-c` flag to get a simple ok/caution validation of a string: